 Find Your Coffee Shop Sweet Spot

 For your coffee shop to be successful, you need to fill a hole in the market.
-Consider what your strengths are and how you can use these abilities to create a venue people will love.
+Consider what your strengths are and how you can use these abilities to create a coffee shop location people will love.